sdementen/piecash/docs/source/object_model.rst

 Invariant
 ~~~~~~~~~
  - if placeholder, no Splits can refer to account
- - only two accounts can have account_type ROOT (the root_account and the root_template of the book)
+ - only two accounts can have type ROOT (the root_account and the root_template of the book)

 Questions
 ~~~~~~~~~
  - changing the placeholder status of an account with splits in gnucash does not trigger any warning, is it normal ? is the placeholder flag just informative (or used for reporting)  ?
- - are there any constrains on the account_type of an account wrt account_type of its parent ?
+ - are there any constrains on the type of an account wrt type of its parent ?

 .. _Transaction: